adrianabreu/adrianabreu.github.io/content/blog/2021-11-11-multiplying-rows-in-spark.md

 Well it does what we want but if we don't cache this, Spark will compute the same dataframe twice and it will dupllicate efforts and perform poorly.
 And well, we're not doing anything quite special with any of them, so...
 Let's rewrite it.

 We want to multiply our current rows, there is an operation that does it and that's the `explode`.
-So what we need is to add a column with both values and explode it.
+So what we need is to add a column with and array thas has both values and explode it.

 ```campaignDf.withColumn("type", explode(array(lit("inviter"), lit("receiver"))))
 ```